uswds/uswds/README.md

 not dead
 ```

 > Note: **media query sorting** is no longer required as of USWDS 2.5.0.
-We stopped sorting media queries with [csso](https://github.com/css/csso) in USWDS 2.5.1 because it wasn't outputting as expected.
+We stopped sorting media queries with [csso [github.com]](https://github.com/css/csso) in USWDS 2.5.1 because it wasn't outputting as expected.
 While both the minified and unminified CSS files are modestly larger as a result: `268 KB` unsorted vs. `259 KB` sorted, our testing indicates that once the files are compressed server side with gzip, the unsorted CSS is actually smaller: `36 KB` unsorted and gzipped vs. `38 KB` sorted and gzipped.
 As a result, we recommend that teams do not use media query sorting at this time.

-We recommend using a **minifier** like [csso](https://github.com/css/csso) to compress your final compiled CSS and **sourcemaps** like [`gulp-sourcemaps`](https://www.npmjs.com/package/gulp-sourcemaps) to keep track of the location of all the source Sass for easier debugging.
+We recommend using a **minifier** like [csso [github.com]](https://github.com/css/csso) to compress your final compiled CSS and **sourcemaps** like [`gulp-sourcemaps`](https://www.npmjs.com/package/gulp-sourcemaps) to keep track of the location of all the source Sass for easier debugging.

 #### JavaScript